jacob-w-udell/unmaking-an-asset-class/content/_index.md

 ##### Blog (*link*)
 This section will include shorter, less theoretical posts -- tracking individual buildings, landlords, or developments that I think are important.

-If you're looking for places to start, try:
+And if you're looking for places to start, try:

 - Defining Housing as an Asset Class (*link*)
 - Landlord Operations -- a quick guide (*link*)